tsaini781/UserDemo/README.md

 Created a UserList Class to Genrate the temp Data.

 Used Gulp uglify and merge your scripts into a single file.
+Though Command line.